certifiedp/Runge-Kutta-4th-Order-ODE-Trajectory/README.md

-# astro-198-final-project
+# Python Space Trajectory Class

-Used Runge–Kutta Differential Equations to Map Trajectories
+Python code to illustrate trajectories related to asteroids and space ships using Runge–Kutta Differential Equations